riya-mahanta/Intensity-Transformaiton-on-Image/README.md

 # Intensity-Transformaiton-on-Image
-Applying different intensity transformation functions on a Mammogram image.
+Applying different intensity transformation functions on a Mammogram image using python.

 Notation: r – pixel intensity of the input image; s - pixel intensity of the transformed image; L – the maximum intensity of the input image (e.g., L = 256 for an 8-bit grayscale image)